 Overview of facilities assessment methodology and how to use these metrics in the creation of an overall facilities strategy.
 Case studies of new construction and renovation projects creatively financed capital projects and methods for identifying prerequisites and anticipating potential issues.
 Additional focus on the use of new digital technologies to enhance the game-day experience and fan engagement in venue construction and enhancement.

 A case study driven course of how college athletics brands perform across integrated digital, traditional and social channels.
 Students gain an understanding of sports brands, how they are different from all other brand categories, how they defy logic in terms of brand affinity, why non-sports brands want to partner with them and why digital branding and marketing strategies are critical to a successful future.
 The culminating event in this course is to develop a creative new digital integrated college athletics brand concept which will then be presented to a group of sports venture capitalists for critique.
+(Spring 2015)

 Application of professional development concepts and strategies culminating in the development of an exportable ePortfolio.
 Focus on identifying specific collegiate athletics interests and specialization, verbally and digitally articulating previous and newly acquired, transferable and specialized skills, targeting most desirable career possibilities and developing ways to stay proactive and compete for industry positions.
 A practical course with an associated mix of professional practicum, networking, project and symposia responsibilities and assignments focused on competitive job market preparation.
 Professional development and career management is a continuous part of the Master in Collegiate Athletics student experience.
 As such, this course is split into two related sections, offered each summer.
+(Summer 2015)

 State Authorization/Registration of Online Programs